IlyasMoutawwakil/dana-client/README.md

 # Dana Client

+A
-Dana Client is an HTTP client for [Dana Server](https://github.com/IlyasMoutawwakil/dana-server).
+Dana Client is a Python HTTP client to interact with a [Dana Server](https://github.com/IlyasMoutawwakil/dana-server) and publish benchmarks to it.

 ## Installation